-And at all times the school is to serve as a witness to the Catholic faith in Our Lord Jesus Christ.
+At all times the school is to serve as a witness to the Catholic faith in Our Lord Jesus Christ.

-To love all those with whom we come into contact as taught to us by Jesus through the Gospels.
+We love all those with whom we come into contact as taught to us by Jesus through the Gospels.

 We teach our children to understand the meaning of democracy and promote respect for public institutions and services eg. visits to Parliament, MP visits into school, visits to/from Fire Service, Local Councillors, visits to town hall, debates.
 We support children in understanding how they can influence decision making through the democratic process eg. School council, suggestion boxes.
 Further, we encourage our pupils to express themselves, make decisions and recognise they have a valid contribution to make to school life.